 Role of the Nominator

-- The individual(s) must be nominated by one or more persons, one of whom must be a current PMI member in good standing.
+The nominee must be nominated by one or more persons, one of whom must be a current PMI member in good standing.

-- When more than one person supports the nomination, a Lead Nominator must be designated who:
+When more than one person supports the nomination, a Lead Nominator must be designated who collects and submits all nomination materials and serves as the point of contact for the nomination.

 Nomination Procedures and Content

-- Document the value of the accomplishments of the nominee(s) toward advancing the field of project management.
+A description of the nominee's body of work and how his or her accomplishments contribute toward advancing the field of project management.

 Verification and Selection